OpenTie: Open-vocabulary Sequential Rebar Tying System: INTRODUCTION

-Focusing on the unresolved problems in both rebar tying and training-free manipulation—such as achieving precise tying in cluttered, variable grids without prior data, ensuring real-time robustness against occlusions and dynamic site conditions, and maintaining high success rates in complex multi-step interactions—we propose a novel zero-shot robotic system for autonomous rebar tying.
-Our approach integrates pre-trained vision-language models for semantic understanding of rebar intersections with diffusion-based planning for adaptive subgoal generation, enabling the robot to navigate and tie rebars from passive human demonstration videos~\cite{bharadhwaj2023zero} or natural language instructions.
-This system achieves a success rate of over 90 in simulated varied grid configurations and 85 in real-world tests on unstructured sites.
+This system achieves a success rate of around 90\% in real-world tests on unstructured setup.
 Furthermore, it demonstrates zero-shot generalization to new rebar diameters and layouts, addressing key gaps in current SOTA by minimizing deployment time and enhancing scalability for construction automation.

+The rest of the paper is organized as follows.
+Section \ref{sec:related} reviews the existing rebar tying robots, training-free manipulation, and vision models in 2D and 3D.
+Section \ref{sec:sys_design} introduces the proposed OpenTie framework with its hardware and software designs.
+Section \ref{sec:exp} details experimental setup, results, discussion with limitations.
+The conclusion is drawn in Section \ref{sec:conclusion}.